jgauffin/Griffin.Data/docs/Configuration/HasMany.md

 One to many
 ===========

-One to many means that one class has a collection of children in a property.
+One-to-many means that one class has a collection of children on a property.

 ```csharp
 public class User